Weight loss early pregnancy sign

 Safe Weight Management During Early Pregnancy

-Keeping a healthy weight during early pregnancy is key for both mom and baby.
-Most women lose weight early on due to morning sickness and diet changes16.
-But, losing weight in the first trimester is usually okay if it’s unintentional and not too much16.
+Maintaining a healthy weight during pregnancy is important for both mom and baby.
+Most women lose weight early on due to morning sickness and diet changes.
+However, losing weight in the first trimester is usually acceptable if it’s unintentional and not excessive.

 Recommended Weight Gain Guidelines